sciZer0/newdiscoveries/c/README.md

 2.8.
 New Universal Formula for Work and Energy;<br>
 2.9.
 New Unit of Measure for Work and Energy;<br>
 2.10.
 Static Mechanical Work;<br>
 2.11.
+Calculations with New Formulas
+2.12.
 New Formula for Kinetic Energy and explanation of the well-known Kinetic Energy Paradox;<br>
-2.12.
+2.13.
 New Formula for Potential Energy;<br>
-2.13.
+2.14.
 New Formula for Power.<br>

-2.14.
+2.15.
 New Law of Conservation of Energy

 ## 2.1.
 New Concept of Force